zenforcode/awscert-repo/aws-developer-cert/Lecture01-00.md

 You will be prompted for the configuration values again.
 From then on, you may append --profile developer to any AWS CLI command to run it as this alternate user.
 ### Using Cloud Shell to Avoid Managing Credentials

 AWS provides Cloud Shell, which is another way to get easy CLI access for any user.
-Log in to the AWS Management Console and locate this button on the toolbar, as shown in Figure 1.3.
+Log in to the AWS Management Console and locate this button on the toolbar.
 An icon of a play button within a square, featuring a stylized arrow.

-FIGURE 1.3 Cloud Shell button

 Clicking this button will launch a terminal window in your web browser.
 This ephemeral environment has no long-term persistent storage, but it comes with the CLI preinstalled and configured for the currently logged-in user.
 Cloud Shell is a great way to quickly run CLI scripts from any machine without the need to set up a local environment or handle (or even generate) credentials, making it a convenient and secure option.
 Using the CLI